SammyLee2/Preschooler_Behaviour_Correction_Analysis/README.md

-Download the html file and open it.
+Download the html file and open it to see the analysis.
+Download the rmd file to see code together.